TylerTemp/SaintsField/README.md

 #### `AddComponent` ####

 Automatically add a component to the current target if the target does not have this component.
-(This will not sign the component added to the field)
+(This will not sign the component added)

 Recommended to use it with `GetComponent`!